mjrgh/PinscapeConfigTool/README.md

 This program lets you set up a KL25Z with the Pinscape Controller firmware and select configuration options through a Windows GUI.
-There are also some bonus tools for accessing controlling features through the command line (via a CMD box or Windows batch file), which can be helpful for setting up scripted actions involving the Pinscape device.
+There are also some bonus tools for accessing the device through the command line (via a CMD box or Windows batch file), which can be helpful for setting up scripted actions involving the Pinscape device.